vitekzkytek/PythonDataIES/README.md

 # Midterm
 Results are in SIS and solution was presented.
 If you have not received mark and should, please notify jan.sila@fsv.cuni.cz to sort it out.
+-->

 # Project proposal
-The only way to submit your project is through [project submission form](https://forms.gle/mjep3PriDurWvg157) so that we keep communication clear.
+The only way to submit your project is through [project submission form](https://forms.gle/ptEqaNyL4Ar73SVZ7) so that we keep communication clear.
 You will get a consultant who will help you make the project better (or at least mark it for you).
 If you have tech troubles with the form, contact Jan.

--->

-# Lecture cancelled
-Lecture on 28th of March is cancelled due to the health reasons.
-It is moved to 3rd of May, see schedule below.
-Sorry for the inconvenience, Martin

-# Midterm March 2023
+### Midterm March 2023

-* **Submit your solution** is through form here https://forms.gle/1U3VV1hhHD1G27S3A
-* Results will appear within a week in your SIS
+* Marks are 99% ready, you will be notified by SIS when yours is uploaded.
+Apologies for the delay.

 # Communication
 Please direct all questions at [Jan Šíla](mailto:jan.sila@fsv.cuni.cz) only.